teor2345/walking-onions-wip/specs/02-endives-and-snips.md

     ; hsdir rings, they are binary strings.
     IndexPos= uint / bstr

+A bit more on IndexRanges: If an IndexRange's key is a bstr, then it may describe a range of binary values for keys or digests.
+It does so by a series of prefixes.
+For example, the IndexRange `[ h'AB12', h'AB24' ]` includes all the binary strings that start with `AB12`, `AB13`, and so on, up through all strings that start with `AB24`.

 ### SNIPSignature: How to prove a SNIP is in the ENDIVE.

 Here we describe the types for implementing SNIP signatures, to be